zaaachos/zaaachos/README.md

 <h3 align="left">👨🏻‍💻 About Me:</h3>

-I'm majoring in CS studies @ AUEB ( Department of Informatics ).
+BSc in Computer Science @ AUEB ( Department of Informatics ).
+During my senior year I conducted a research on several Biomedical datasets, using Deep Learning models.
+The thesis (Diagnostic Captioning) for this research is provided at my first pin repo.
+This thesis also concerns my participation with the AUEB NLP Group at 2022 ImageCLEFmedical campaign, being the main driver for the Caption Prediction Task.
+Our paper can be found [here](http://ceur-ws.org/Vol-3180/paper-101.pdf)
 I'm currently working as a Data Science and ML intern @ [Augmenta](https://www.augmenta.ag/)
 <br>
-In addition, I work on my thesis (Diagnostic Captioning), in which I conduct a reasearch on several Biomedical datasets, using Deep Learning models.
 I'm interested in AI/ML/DL/DS related projects with a passion for computer vision.
 I enjoy developing Android applications, too.

 I have experience working on my own and as a member of a team on numerous academic projects, with top results.
 I also like testing myself in some coding challenges and making new projects.